fern-api/fern/README.md

 ## Fern and OpenAPI

 We have designed Fern to complement existing OpenAPI toolchains and workflows, rather than replace them.
-We believe OpenAPI does a good job at as a declarative standard for defining APIs, but at times it is too verbose and complex, which harms the quality of automatically generated code as a result.
+We believe OpenAPI does a good job at as a declarative standard for defining APIs, but at times it is too verbose and complex, which harms the quality of automatically generated code.

 The goal of Fern is to be **complimentary to OpenAPI**, not to replace it.
-As such, you are never locked in to Fern, its specifications, or its toolset.
+As such, you are never locked in to Fern, its specifications, or its tools.

 If you want to read more about where Fern and OpenAPI differ, read [﻿Fern vs. OpenAPI](https://buildwithfern.com/docs/comparison-with-openapi) for an in-depth comparison.